paulomenin/paulomenin.github.io/site/content/slide-decks/slides/backends-for-frontends/content.md

 ## Agenda

-- Application evolution
-- Features
+- What does it do?
 - Pros
 - Challenges
 - Example

 ---

-## Features
+## What does it do?

 #### A BFF